harmony-one/h/progress/frank-egloff.md

+**2025 goals (draft)**

+I will enhance our Telegram bot interface to support natural language processing for web3 transactions.
+I'll evolve the system beyond command-based interactions to enable conversational requests like "swap 20 ONE to ETH," utilizing our existing per-user wallet infrastructure for transaction signing.
+This improvement will transform how users interact with Harmony's blockchain features through intuitive language processing.

+I will develop a Retrieval-Augmented Generation (RAG) system for Harmony to provide our community with real-time, accurate information and development resources.
+By leveraging established LLM models with our continuously updated knowledge base, I'll create a tool that helps users stay current with Harmony's latest features while providing developers with precise technical guidance for building new applications.

+We can combine 1.country with AI-powered meme generation to create cultural content hubs.
+The idea is for domain owners to generate and curate memes related to their domains, using AI to help with creation and analysis.
+These memes could then be traded on pump.fun, our existing marketplace, potentially adding value to both the domains and the meme ecosystem in the web3 space.

+---
+2024-12-06 Fri: Added [DALL-E endpoint to OpenAI namespace](https://github.com/harmony-one/harmony-llm-api/pull/27).
+Implemented auth middleware decorators (require_any_auth, require_jwt, require_token) with full test coverage.

-2024-12-05: Completed database design and model implementation for harmony-api-llm, resolving migration issues.
+2024-12-05 Thu: Completed database design and model implementation for harmony-api-llm, resolving migration issues.
 Advanced fly.io deployment configuration, pending final testing.

-2024-12-04: Configured prepaid user database structure in harmony-llm-api.
+2024-12-04 Wed: Configured prepaid user database structure in harmony-llm-api.
 Validated token-based and JWT auth on fly.io dev environment.
 Finalized video transcript demo with optimized subtitle processing.

 2024-12-03 Tue: Completed [video transcript demo](https://github.com/harmony-one/transcript-word-timestamp-demo/pull/8) with optimized subtitle handling: migrated from MoviePy per-word to FFmpeg approach using window-size text blocks, eliminating word spacing issues and subtitle flicker.
 Enhanced logging with ASCII text preservation and terminal escape removal.
 Extended CLI with SRT input support, enabling clip generation from 5-word text, raw subtitles, or SRT files.